TABLE OF CONTENTS

 Introduction

-ManagementStudio draws a wealth of information from Microsoft System Centre Configuration Manager (SCCM) about application and hardware utilisation to help determine user and application readiness throughout a migration.
-Very often, organisations only realise that there's a problem with some of the SCCM agents when data about specific devices or applications don't appear as expected in ManagementStudio.
+ManagementStudio collects data from Microsoft System Center Configuration Manager (SCCM) regarding application and hardware usage to assess user and application readiness during migrations.
+Issues with SCCM agents may not be apparent until data for specific devices or applications does not appear as expected in ManagementStudio.

-Earlier versions of Windows require a specific driver to enable the SCCM agent to benefit from software metering.
-However, a Microsoft hotfix can break this functionality without administrators realising as the rest of the client still functions as expected.
-This document details the workaround to reinstate software metering.
+Older versions of Windows require a specific driver for the SCCM agent to utilize software metering.
+A Microsoft hotfix can disrupt this functionality without administrators being aware, as other client features continue to function correctly.
+This document outlines the workaround to restore software metering.

 Applies to: